 Instead of looking for faults in others, I’ve learned to value patience and mutual respect.

-Listen to others carefully with an assumption that they might actually know something I don’t.
+Listen to others carefully with the assumption that they might actually know something I don’t.

-A true form of personal growth in the making.
+A true form of personal growth is in the making.
 Ha!

 From a once very self-critical person’s point of view, this is huge.